KnowNo/git-in-python/README.md

 ##Overview
-This is the git-in-python project, just for *nix environment.
+This is the git-in-python project, for **nix* environment.

 It aims to rewrite Git in Python, perhaps with some C code for high performance.

-[git.py](https://github.com/lizherui/git-in-python/blob/master/src/git.py) is the entrance of the whole project,
+The [git.py](https://github.com/lizherui/git-in-python/blob/master/src/git.py) is the entrance of the whole project.

 Before starting, please read the [CodingStyle](https://github.com/lizherui/git-in-python/blob/master/CodingStyle.md) and the [Schedule](https://github.com/lizherui/git-in-python/blob/master/Schedule.md).